baskarsaraswathy/UI-UX-Experiment2/README.md

 ## Result:

-Designing a Basic Mobile and Web Layout for an Existing Case Study is successfully completed
+Designing a Basic Mobile and Web Layout for an Existing Case Study is successfully completed.